Updated on July 10, 2024.

-Human papillomavirus (HPV), which is spread through vaginal, anal and oral sex, is the most common sexually transmitted infection in the United States.
-The virus is ubiquitous.
-So prevalent, in fact, that nearly all sexually active men and women are infected at some point during their lifetimes.
+Human papillomavirus (HPV), is the most common sexually transmitted infection in the United States.
+It’s spread through vaginal, anal, and oral sex.
+The virus is so ubiquitous that nearly all sexually active people are infected at some point during their lifetimes.

-It’s important to note that there are more than 40 types of HPV that can infect the genital area.
-These types can also infect the mouth and throat.
-Of these viruses, 13 can lead to certain forms of cancer, including cancers of the cervix, vagina, penis and anus as well as cancers of the head and neck.
+There are more than 200 types of HPV, 40 of which can infect mucosal membranes like those found in the genital area, mouth, and throat.
+Of these, 12 types can lead to certain forms of cancer, including cancers of the cervix, vagina, penis, and anus, as well as cancers of the head and neck.
 As a result, these viruses are considered high-risk strains.
-(Keep in mind: The HPV strains that cause skin warts around the genitals and anus typically don’t go on to cause cancer.)
+(Certain HPV strains that cause skin warts around the genitals and anus typically don’t go on to cause cancer.)

-Among the entire U.S. population, 23 percent of people have high-risk genital HPV, which significantly increases their risk of cancer, the government report revealed.
-When broken down by gender, high-risk strains of the virus infected 25.1 percent of men and 20.4 percent of women.
-There are also some racial and ethnic disparities.
-In general, the survey found that HPV rates were lower among members of the Asian population but higher among non-Hispanic African Americans.
+Among the entire U.S. population, an estimated 22.7 percent of adults aged 18 to 59 have high-risk genital HPV, which significantly increases their risk of cancer.
+When broken down by sex, high-risk strains of the virus infect 25.1 percent of men and people assigned male at birth and 20.4 percent of women and people assigned female at birth.

 What cancers are caused by HPV?

-Basically, all cervical cancers are caused by HPV.
-In addition, 91 percent of anal cancers and 72 percent of oral cancers are caused by HPV.
-The virus has also been linked to penile, vaginal and vulvar cancers.
+Basically, more than 90 percent of both cervical and anal cancers and 70 percent of oropharyngeal cancers (those that affect the mouth and throat areas) are caused by HPV.
+The virus has also been linked to penile, vaginal, and vulvar cancers.
+HPV may often work in combination with other carcinogens like tobacco and alcohol to cause these cancers.

 Why is the HPV vaccine so important?

-We know these cancers are almost always caused by HPV, so if we can provide a vaccine for it, we’re basically getting rid of all these cancers.
+We know that cervical and anal cancers are almost always caused by HPV, so if we can provide a vaccine for it, we’re greatly reducing the risk of these cancers.

 Who should get the HPV vaccine?

-It's recommended that all boys and girls receive the two-dose vaccine between the ages of 9 and 12, with the first dose coming at age 9 or 10.
-Women and men who have not previously been vaccinated can also receive the vaccine up to age 26, but it’s worth noting that being vaccinated at older ages is less effective for lowering cancer risk.
+It's recommended that all children receive the two-dose vaccine between the ages of 9 and 12, with the first dose coming as early as age 9 or 10.
+People who have not previously been vaccinated can also receive the vaccine up to age 26, but it’s worth noting that being vaccinated at older ages is less effective for lowering cancer risk.
 In special circumstances, a healthcare provider may recommend receiving the vaccine up until age 45.

 Keep in mind that anyone immunized at age 15 or older needs three doses of the vaccine.